 Nuria's Traveller Tip

-Check the fireworks calendar on the official Niagara Falls website to coincide with your trip, seeing the waterfalls in dozens of colors is priceless!
+Check the fireworks calendar on the official Niagara Falls website to coincide with your trip.
+Seeing the waterfalls in dozens of colors is priceless!

-This is a totally recommendable experience, without a doubt, and one of the ones I liked the most in my trip to the water torrents.
+This is a totally recommended experience, without a doubt, and one of the ones I liked the most in my trip to the water torrents.
 If you want to know more about the flights, take a look at the article about flying in a helicopter over Niagara Falls where you will discover all the details to enjoy this unique activity in your trip.

-7. Marvel at the winter light show
+7. Marvel at the Winter Light Show

-Experience Christmas at the Falls
+Experience Christmas at the falls

 Nuria's Traveller Tip

 Visiting Niagara Falls at Christmas is an ideal plan.
-There are music shows, storytellers and more than a hundred illuminated trees and reindeer, it will be unforgettable!
+There are music shows, storytellers and more than a hundred illuminated trees and reindeer.
+It will be unforgettable!

-9. Explore the colorful Niagara-on-the-Lake Village
+9. Explore the colorful village of Niagara-on-the-Lake

-This town, famous for its vineyards and wineries, is full of quaint and colorful wooden houses of the nineteenth century, tasteful stores, gardens full of flowers and neat architecture.
+This town, famous for its vineyards and wineries, is full of picturesque and colorful wooden houses of the nineteenth century, tasteful stores, gardens full of flowers and neat architecture.
 The best thing to do is to wander through its streets full of historical heritage and let them surprise you.
 Nearby, you can also find a clock made of flowers.

-Don't miss the Shaw Theatre Festival
+Don't miss the Shaw Theater Festival

-In addition, if you plan to visit the falls between April and October and then tour Niagara-on-the-Lake, you can enjoy one of the most important theater festivals in North America, the Shaw Festival, which has been held for 60 years.
+Also, if you plan to visit the falls between April and October and then tour Niagara-on-the-Lake, you can enjoy one of the most important theater festivals in North America, the Shaw Festival, which has been held for 60 years.